top of page

 Garcia is currently the #18 2B by ADP, but he has the hit tool potential to jump to #8.
 Just keep that in mind.

-TJ Rumfield, 1B, C+ (Super Budget)
+TJ Rumfield, 1B,(Super Budget) C+

 He's displayed excellent bat-to-ball skills and discipline at AAA over the last few years, but the power has been average to slightly-above-average.
 Rumfield's lack of muscle on his lanky 6'5 frame has always been the #1 reason he hasn't been able to take advantage of his excellent Pull AIR %, but things have changed going into 2026.
 He's reached a top EV of 113 mph in Spring Training, whereas his top EV of 2025 was 110.7 mph.
-This slight increase in power, and his home park of Coors, should make Rumfield a threat to be a super breakout in 2026.
+This slight increase in power, and his new home at good ol' Coors, should make Rumfield a threat to be a super breakout in 2026.
 I'm predicting something along the lines of a .260 BA, .340 OBP, with 20 HRs and a .780 OPS in a full-time role.
 He's a very well-balanced hitter and has all of the potential to become a top 15 1B.

 Rumfield will almost certainly go un-drafted, so if you feel extremely confident in him, take a guy like Aranda late and keep Rumfield around as utility, or just keep an eye on him and be ready to add off waivers.
 In my opinion, there's way too much talent at 1B to go in early on an elite 1B, and Rumfield might wind up becoming a solid utility player in deeper leagues.

-Matt McLain, 2B, A (Great Value)
+Matt McLain, 2B,(Great Value), A

-Honestly, I feel like I'm actually being conservative by projecting a bit under his 2023 marks.
+Honestly, I feel like I'm actually being pretty conservative by projecting him a bit under his 2023 marks.
 The power is back with this one, and I think there's a world where he finishes closer to Jazz Chisholm than anyone might expect.
 He's currently the 13th 2B by ADP - fuck that.
 Snag him around 10th, and enjoy the top 5 production.

-Wyatt Langford, OF
+Wyatt Langford, OF, A+

 It seems like the Langford hype has died down after two consecutive sub .800 OPS seasons, but trust me, 2026 is going to be the year it all comes together.
 He's just now entering his mid 20's and has flashed all of the tools to become a 30/30, .850+ OPS player.
 This should be Langford's lowest ADP season since his debut, and most likely to be his most productive season on the field.
 He's currently going as the #13 OF by ADP, I personally have him at #8.
 Try to capitalize on that.
 I get that this isn't really a "sleeper" by any stretch of the imagination, but we're also looking for good value here.
 If you can snag Langford as the 13th OF off the board and get top 8 value, or even top 10 really, then I consider than an enormous success.
 His Spring training inspires confidence with a .483 BA and 4 dingers.

-Sal Stewart, 1B (Super Value)
+Sal Stewart, 1B (Super Value), B+

 Imagine you're playing a fantasy baseball RPG, and you've turned down 1B quest reward after 1B quest reward in favor of other loot.
 You're lacking a 1B, but you're stacked at every other position.
 Then, for your valiant efforts, you've now unlocked an Elden Ring-esque secret - Sal Stewart - praise the sun!
 Sal is currently the 21st 1B off the board on average and seems to be a completely and totally under-the-radar player in redraft circles.
 Grab him...reach for him - he's yours - unless you wish for him not to be.
 But why would you do such a thing, O' reader mine?